Pixelworlds/postgres-multi-mcp-server/README.md

-# PostgreSQL MCP Server (Enhanced)
+# PostgreSQL Multi-Environment MCP Server

-A Model Context Protocol server that provides both read and write access to PostgreSQL databases.
-This server enables LLMs to inspect database schemas, execute queries, modify data, and create/modify database schema objects.
+A Model Context Protocol server that provides both read and write access to PostgreSQL databases across multiple environments.
+This server enables LLMs to inspect database schemas, execute queries, modify data, create/modify database schema objects, and switch between different database environments (production, staging, demo, development, etc.).

-> **Note:** This is an enhanced version of the original [PostgreSQL MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/postgres) by Anthropic.
-The original server provides read-only access, while this enhanced version adds write capabilities and schema management.
+> **Note:** This is a multi-environment version based on the [Enhanced PostgreSQL MCP Server](https://github.com/garethcott/enhanced-postgres-mcp-server) by Gareth Cottrell, which itself is based on the original [PostgreSQL MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/postgres) by Anthropic.
+The original server provides read-only access to a single database, the enhanced version adds write capabilities and schema management, and this multi-environment version adds support for unlimited database environments with runtime configuration.

 ## Components